naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Nadine Happy: Clara is so coooool.
 She would be my main any day!

+Selena: Wait!
+I-is that...
+Caroline??
+You've got to crossover with her???
+I'm so jealous, Below Heaven's my favorite game...

+Nadine Shocked: Sticky is there...!
+Clara, beat him up!

+Clara: And my bestie, Rhea, is right next to me on that character select screen!

 Arrietty Happy: It seems I have **3** art drawn this year.
 You've already seen the costume swap one though.
 So the one to be shown right now is the 2nd art I've received!

 % [![](https://i.imgur.com/vquRJi4.png)](https://i.imgur.com/vquRJi4.png)